-Being able to create basic calculations in Excel is fundamental to being able to use Excel well.
+Being able to create basic formulas in Excel is fundamental to being able to use Excel well.

-Writing Excel formulas is much the same as writing an equation.
-With just a little bit of instruction you will be creating basic calculations in no time!
-And of course, you will be able to confidently read other people’s calculations which is awesome when you want to work out what the calculation is actually doing.
+And of course, you will be able to confidently read other people's Excel formulas which is awesome when you want to work out what the formula is actually doing.

-Checking the alignment of a cell’s content is a good way of checking if a cell can be used in a calculation.
+Checking the alignment of a cell’s content is a good way of checking if a cell can be used in a formula.

-When you enter a text into a cell, it will automatically align to the left of the cell, as shown in column A below.
+When you enter text into a cell, Excel will automatically align the text to the left of the cell, as shown in column A in the example below.

 Writing Excel formulas is much the same as writing an equation.